-Apart from new domain names, you can also buy premium domain names from someone else who has registered it before you.
-Domain name investors often register premium domain names that are shorter, brandable, and easy to remember for the sole purpose of reselling.
+Apart from new domain names, you can also buy premium domain names from someone else who has registered them before you.
+Domain name investors often register premium domain names that are shorter, brandable, and easy to remember for reselling.

-In this article, we’ll explain how much does a domain name really costs.
-We’ll also show you different ways to buy a domain name including a way to get one for free.
+In this article, we will explain how much a domain name really costs.
+We will also show you different ways to buy a domain name, including a way to get one for free.

 How Much Does a New Domain Name Cost?

-Buying a new domain name would typically cost you anywhere between $9 and $14.99 per year.
-However, these prices may differ based on the domain extension or the domain registrar you choose.
+Buying a new domain name will typically cost you anywhere between $9 and $14.99 per year.
+However, these prices may differ based on your domain extension or domain registrar.

-Since you need both a domain name and web hosting to make a website, this is the most affordable option to get started.
+Since you need both a domain name and web hosting to make a website, this is the most affordable option.

 - Domain.com – $7.45 for .com domain names with our coupon code